 For me, the best way to do this was to train as a yoga teacher.
 After a further 2 years of study, I earned my 350-hour Diploma in Teaching Yoga with Train Fitness in London.
 While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras) and how the body moves anatomically.
 As a result, the yoga classes I now teach are designed to have a real ‘mind-body’ feel so you leave class feeling strong and relaxed, mentally and physically.

-Since obtaining my yoga teaching diploma, I have also continued to study and increase my knowledge, completing my Fitness Instructor (Gym) qualification, Pre and Postnatal Exercise certificate and my Yoga Shred, Yoga Nidra (yoga sleep) and Yin Yoga certifications.
+Since obtaining my yoga teaching diploma, I have also continued to study and increase my knowledge, completing my Fitness Instructor (Gym) qualification, Pre and Postnatal Exercise certificate and my Yoga Shred, Yoga Nidra (yoga sleep), Yin Yoga and Restorative Yoga certifications.
 These certifications have enabled me to offer additional services to my one-to-one yoga clients and also run some different class types.
-Yin Yoga is a particular feature of my Hypno Yoga sessions and I can also incorporate Yoga Nidra into these in place of hypnotherapy.
+Yin Yoga and Restorative Yoga are particular features of my Meditative Yoga group class and private Hypno Yoga sessions.
+I can also incorporate Yoga Nidra into Hypno Yoga sessions in place of hypnotherapy.

 Learning for a lifetime

 I strongly believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
 As I enjoy expanding my ‘toolbox’ of knowledge, I read a lot of books and do additional courses whenever I can.
 I also maintain professional memberships with the British Psychological Society, Complementary and Natural Healthcare Council (for hypnotherapy), the National Society of Hypnosis, Psychotherapy and Mindfulness and of course I’m also registered with the Register of Exercise Professionals.
 You can therefore be sure you’re seeing an up-to-date, highly trained and ethical practitioner.

 I absolutely love what I do and I look forward to helping you achieve your mind and body goals.

 My name’s Nick and here’s my story about how I became a Personal Trainer…